 When you submit the first version of the draft, you also tell the draft administrator your proposed filename for the draft.
 If the draft is an official Working Group product, the name will start with "draft-ietf-" followed by the designation of the WG, followed by a descriptive word or two, followed by "00.txt".

 For example, a draft in the S/MIME WG about creating keys might be named "draft-ietf-smime-keying-00.txt".
-If it's not the product of a Working Group, the name will start with "draft-" and the last name of one of the authors followed by a descriptive word or two, followed by "00.txt".
+If it's not the product of a Working Group, the name will start with "draft-" but is not followed by "ietf-".
+Often the last name of one of the authors (or some other identifier) is followed by a descriptive word or two, followed by "00.txt".
 For example, a draft that someone named Smith wrote might be named "draft-smith-keying-00.txt".
 If a draft is an individual submission but relates to a particular Working Group, authors sometimes follow their name with the name of the Working Group, such as "draft-smith-smime-keying-00.txt".
-If you follow the naming guidelines given at http://www.ietf.org/ietf/1id-guidelines.txt, chances are quite good that your suggested filename will be fine.
+If you follow the naming guidelines given at [https://www.ietf.org/ietf/1id-guidelines.txt], chances are quite good that your suggested filename will be fine.

 After the first edition of a draft, the number in the filename is incremented; for instance, the second edition of the S/MIME draft named above would be "draft-ietf-smime-keying-01.txt".
 Note that there are cases where the filename changes after one or more versions, such as when a personal effort is pulled into a Working Group; when a draft has its filename changed, the number reverts to -00.
 The WG chairs will let the Internet-Drafts administrator know the previous name of the draft when such a name change occurs so that the databases can be kept accurate.